top of page

 Our policy is to empower all people and all organisations with clear and correct boundaries, so that everyone knows exactly what their responsibilities are, and can concentrate on fulfilling them properly, without being distracted by things that are not of their responsibility.
 In this way everyone is fully empowered to do what they need to do, to the best of their ability, with the minimum of stress.
 This starts with the government, proceeds through all organisations such as public services, institutions, and businesses, and finishes with individuals.

-We believe understanding boundaries is an essential component of education, and all of our policies have this knowledge and intention integrated into them.
+We believe understanding boundaries and responsibility is an essential component of education, and all of our policies have this knowledge and intention integrated into them.
+Our approach is to fully empower all people, and that includes everyone in the public sector, to be in full knowledge and control of their lives, and fully prepared for all it's uncertainties.
+This is central in our mission to empower everyone, and an important key which unlocks the full potential of society.
 See our supporting policies below.

 Supporting policies.